 Just one work features the entire woodwind quintet plus piano (Roussel Divertissement), and two minus the horn (Saint-Saens Caprice and Caplet Quintet).
 The remaining works are for solo instrument and piano.

 Beginning with the latter, clarinetist Matthew Hunt playing the Debussy Premier Rhapsody is enjoyable enough, although his tone is slightly thinner than I'm used to hearing (especially up high) and I could do without his hints of vibrato.
 And while he certainly cannot be faulted for faithfully observing the pianissimo markings in the score, a little more air flow might have been beneficial.
+(Just listen to David Shifrin play it, on a magnificent 2000 Delos 3-CD set of Debussy chamber music.)
 But, quibbles aside, this is a lovely reading of the piece, if not the most sumptuous.
 (I always miss the orchestra in the piano original, and it leaves absolutely nowhere for the clarinet to hide.)

 Adam Walker is inspiring in Chaminade's ubiquitous Concertino.
 It is more gentle and sweetly singing than usual, although at a nicely flowing tempo.
 Similar to the Debussy mentioned above, it features playing which highlights the pianissimo extreme of the range.
 Walker plays with a well-supported, sustained tone, which is positively glowing and radiant.
 He also plays with a marvelous variety of sound - altering his vibrato speed and intensity as necessary to make beautifully shaped musical phrases.
 The same can be said for his Debussy Syrinx, which is less intense than usual.
 And again, his radiant sound is sheer loveliness and his dynamic range is remarkable.